Welcome to EMSL

 EMSL scientists Patrick Reardon and Karl Mueller studied the protein structures that make up nanowires on some bacteria.
 These tiny electrical wires contribute to rock and dirt formation.
 Their findings have implications for producing energy, recycling Earth's carbon and miniaturizing computers.

-Chief Scientist Nancy Hess recently answered questions about EMSL’s Radiochemistry Annex and its importance to the understanding of the chemical fate and transport of radionuclides in terrestrial and subsurface ecosystems.
+Virtually tour EMSL's Radiochemistry Annex, a facility designed for the understanding of the chemical fate and transport of radionuclides in terrestrial and subsurface ecosystems.

 No front page content has been created yet.